greg-md/php-router/README.md

 $router = new \Greg\Routing\Router();
 ```

-**Optionally**, you can add an action dispatcher to support custom action types.
+**Optionally**, you can add an action dispatcher to support custom actions.
 The dispatcher should return a callable of the action.

-Let say you want to support an action format like `Controller@action`:
+Let say you want to support an action like `Controller@action`:

 ```php
 $router->setDispatcher(function ($action): callable {